 Time of the year

-Based on where your property is located there are different times of the year that you will experience your slow season.
+Based on where your property is located, there are different times of the year that you will experience your slow season.
 Part of this consideration is knowing the area that your property is located and what times of the year more guests are visiting your city.
-Lowering your prices during these slow seasons increase your chance of receiving bookings compared to your competition.
-Changing prices based on time of the year does not always mean giving discount.
-Depending on where you are located you may actually raise your prices.
+Lowering your prices during these slow seasons increases your chance of receiving bookings compared to your competition.
+Changing prices based on time of the year does not always mean giving a discount.
+Depending on where you are located, you may raise your rates.
 If you live in an area that is a tourist attraction during the summer or hosts winter sports such as snowboarding, these are the times of year you may benefit from raising your prices.

 Duration of stay

 Guests who are considering an extended stay in your rental may receive some sort of nightly discount.
 Typically when a guest’s stay exceeds one week you may want to consider offering a discount.
 If the guest sees that the rental is more affordable for their extended stay, they will be much more likely to book your vacation rental.